Current international students

 We will help guide you through what you need to do comply with US tax law and understand the tax filing requirements of your visa.
 All non-immigrants in the US who were present at some time during 2019 are required to file tax related documents.

-- Deadline: Your taxes MUST be in the mail by April 15 to avoid any possible late fee from the IRS.
+- Deadline: Due to COVID-19, the IRS has moved the tax filing deadline for this year only from April 15 to July 15.
+Deadline: Your taxes MUST be in the mail by July 15 to avoid any possible late fee from the IRS.

 International Friends Program